 The Deuce is the popular and low-cost Las Vegas bus system that is excellent in taking folks up and down the length of Las Vegas Boulevard, which is a the real street name of the Strip.

 Actually the Deuce goes beyond just the Strip, since most people consider the Strip to start at the SLS/Stratosphere area and end at Mandalay Bay.

 Either way, it’s usually just a short walk to a Deuce bus stop from nearly every casino on the Strip.
 And because buses arrive every 15 minutes or so, you’ll never have to wait too long for one.
 Go here for the Deuce route and bus stops.

-The main advantage of the Deuce of course, is the fact you’ll save a ton of money when taking the bus, rather than a taxi.
-However if you’re wanting to get to a different casino, and you’re with a party of say, three or more people, you’re better off getting a taxi, (assuming you are unlike my friends and you are all going to chip in on the ride).
+The main advantage of the Deuce of course, is the fact you’ll save a ton of money when taking the bus, rather than a taxi, Uber or Lyft.
+However if you’re wanting to get to a different casino, and you’re with a party of say, three or more people, you’re better off getting a taxi/Uber/Lyft.

 Deuce Prices and Fares

 There are no longer single ride tickets offered, so to ride the Deuce, you’ll be purchasing tickets that give you unlimited access in increments of 2 hours, 24 hours, 3 days, or 30 days.

 Kids five years of age and under can ride the Deuce for free, so long as they are accompanied by a paying adult.

 Tickets can be purchased at vending machines found at (I believe) every Deuce stop.
 At least, every Deuce stop I’ve been at has had a ticket vending machine.
 Some (not all), take cash, but that ones that do will only accept exact change.
 Every machine takes credit and debit cards.
 Currently no machine takes $5 chips from Circus Circus that you forgot to cash in.